axat0081/axat0081/README.md

 - 📍 I'm a student at IIT Roorkee.
 - 💻 I am an active competitive programmer, making it to 100 globally in google kickstart competitions and winner of India Terminal bot programming competiton
-- 👨‍💻 I love backend development, i mostly work with nodejs
+- 👨‍💻 I love backend development, I mostly work with nodejs
 - I also love learning and working with other new technologies and tech stacks